colehlava/SeniorDesign/README.md

 # SeniorDesign2020 UCSC: Hands Free Inspection

 ## Collaborators
-(Only out your name here if you'd like it to be public)
+(Only put your name here if you'd like it to be public)

 William Shaddix